Understand Process Content

 The grid view offers a very reduced visualization of the activity flow.
 It shows the activities in sequence, either through direct predecessor or successor activities, or through inputs and output work products.

-Activities that can be executed in parallel are shown in the same row.
+Activities that can be executed in parallel are shown in the same column.

 Work products are the inputs for and outputs of activities.
 They are also part of the WHAT dimension.
 Work products can also associated with milestones to model at which point in time certain work products need to be in a certain state.

-Stages typically visualizes two different aspects of work products:
+Stages typically visualizes three different aspects of work products:

 This diagram shows the processes where a work product is produced or modified in and the processes where a work product is consumed in.
 It provides an overview of where a work product comes from and where it goes to.